lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/properties.md

 Setting `useDefault` to true prevents the property's default value from initially reflecting to its [corresponding attribute](#observed-attributes).
 All subsequent changes are reflected; and if the attribute is removed, the property is reset to its default value.

 This matches web platform behavior for attributes like `id`.
-The default value of an element's `id` property is `''` (an empty string) and initially it does not have an `id` attribute, but if the `id` property is set (even to an empty string), the appropirate `id` attribute is reflected.
+The default value of an element's `id` property is `''` (an empty string) and initially it does not have an `id` attribute, but if the `id` property is set (even to an empty string), the appropriate `id` attribute is reflected.
 If the `id` attribute is removed, the element's `id` property is set back to its initial value of `''`.

 For example: